Desert Geology and Landscape

 The Basin and Range Geologic Province was formed long ago when this part of the earth gradually pulled apart, leaving long north-south ranges of low faulted mountains interspersed with low-lying basins.

 More recently, within just the last hundred million years, mountain-building and volcanic activity have introduced mineral-rich magma, forming deposits of copper, gold, and gemstones, which continue to be mined today.
+Ha!

 As the mountains eroded, the basins filed in with outwash of sand, rocks and gravel.
 This forms the floor of the current desert.